Atharvkote/Data-Structures-Algorithms/README.md

 ## Introduction

-This repository serves as a collection of common data structures and algorithms implemented in [insert language here].
+This repository serves as a collection of common data structures and algorithms implemented in C and Java.
 Understanding these fundamental concepts is crucial for every programmer to solve complex problems efficiently.

 ## How to Use